tastytrade vs. Schwab for Options Trading: Which Is Better?

 An options-first platform versus a full-service financial institution.
 Both have legitimate strengths for options traders, but they serve fundamentally different needs.
 Here is how to decide.

-The comparison became more interesting after Schwab's 2020 acquisition of TD Ameritrade brought thinkorswim (TOS) under the Schwab umbrella.
-TOS was long considered the gold standard for retail options trading platforms, and its integration into Schwab gives Schwab clients access to elite-level options tools.
-But does Schwab + thinkorswim actually beat tastytrade for dedicated options traders?
-The answer depends on what you prioritize.
+The comparison got more interesting after Schwab acquired TD Ameritrade and brought thinkorswim under their umbrella.
+TOS was the gold standard for retail options platforms, and now Schwab clients get access to those tools.
+But does Schwab + thinkorswim actually beat tastytrade for dedicated premium sellers?
+Let's find out.

 Both brokers charge per-contract options commissions, but the structures differ meaningfully.